NeerajT3112/Movie_Management_Application/readme.txt

 - Unit tests covering all functionalities are included in the `src/test` directory.
 You can run the tests using Maven:

 ## Running Platform
-- I have run the Api's with Postman.
+- I have run the Api's with Postman and attched postmanCollection.json file.